 Part-time students can enroll in up to 16 hours/week per semester with the IEP.

-- Part-time students must purchase an NC State ID card for $20 in order to have access to the IEP building.
+- When classes are held in person, part-time students must purchase an NC State ID card for $20 in order to have access to the IEP building.

 - Students spend $50 – $140 per course on textbooks each semester.